UkikoOOoo/assignment-template/README.md

 ```bash
 python -m streamlit run audio_chatbot.py
 ```
+3. To ensure your microphone permissions are allowed.
-3. Open the `LM studio-developer` and running the server status .
+4. Open the `LM studio-developer` and running the server status.
-4. Ensure the  `Server Port` and the name of `Loaded model` is same in the code with LM studio.
+5. Ensure the  `Server Port` and the name of `Loaded model` is same in the code with LM studio.
 ```bash
 client = OpenAI(base_url="http://localhost:1234/v1", api_key="lm-studio")